joao406/gohoney/README.md

 # Prerequisites

 Make sure you have the Go environment properly set up on your machine before getting started.
-You can <a href="https://go.dev" target="_blank">download</a> and install Go from the official website.
+You can <a target="_blank" href="https://go.dev" >download</a> and install Go from the official website.

 # Installation